-The Problem is huge: our Democratic Republic is effectively a Plutocratic Republic where ultimate authority and power is derived from Plutocrats, and the government itself is run by a Congressional Majority that was evaluated, chosen, financed, and promoted by Plutocrats for the Citizens to elect.
+The Problem is huge: our Democratic Republic is effectively a Plutocratic Republic where ultimate authority and power is derived from Plutocrats, and the government itself is run by a Congressional Majority that was evaluated, chosen, financed, nominated, and promoted by Plutocrats for the Citizens to elect.

 Plutocracy employs a light touch on most issues that are not central to its benefits and power.
 However, if a Member of Congress opposes their policy, Plutocracy selects a more compliant candidate and attempts to ensure that the opposing official fails at the next election.
 It becomes more entrenched and more intractable each year that Citizens fail their obligations of right and duty as demanded by the Declaration of Independence.

 Neither the President nor the Supreme Court have the power to solve the Problem, and Congress is too beholden to plutocracy to solve it.
 Our checks and balances were not designed to address this Problem.
 Though the States theoretically have the power by repeated Amendments, it typically takes decades for just one Amendment that benefits the People – an order of magnitude slower than the few years in which Plutocracy can and does increase the Problem.
 Moreover, in the States, plutocratic power is increasing, making timely action important.

 Plutocratic mischief can take only a few years.
 Nationwide Initiatives are commensurate in speed, a critical factor in repeatedly constraining Plutocracy and in defining the Solution’s form.
 Without Initiatives, Plutocracy’s speed, agility, and perseverance overcome the Peoples’ ponderous options.